Making Continuous Cut Bias Tape

 Pin the on grain edges together, placing the pins through the intersections of the marked lines, as pictured below.
 This seam is a little tricky because it spirals around the tube of fabric you are making.
 Use lots of pins and take your time.
 Sew the seam and press it open.

 Place pins through intersections of drawn lines

 Cut the Bias Tape

 Cut along the marked line that spirals around the tube, and the tube turns into a length of bias tape.

 Folding the tape

 For quilts, I use French binding, which is bias tape folded in half lengthwise.
 For this type of bias tape, don’t press the fold.
-Just coil it into a neat roll.
+Just fold it lengthwise and coil it into a neat roll.

 Making 2 1/2” wide bias tape from a fat quarter of fabric will make about 118” of bias tape, which is the perfect size for making two potholders using this tutorial.
 If the width is 2”, you will have about 160” of bias tape, which is enough to trim the edges of this apron.
 The finished length will vary depending on the exact measurements of the fat quarter you use.

 Now you can confidently make the perfect bias tape for your own project.